hamnasz/Panaverse-Q2-Project/README.md

 4. Push your changes to your fork.
 5. Create a pull request to merge your changes into the main repository.

-## Credits

-This app was created by [Karem Shabana](https://www.linkedin.com/in/karem-shabana/) .

-## License

-This project is licensed under the MIT license.
-See the `LICENSE` file for more details.

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started

 First, run the development server: